 Size at maturity: 15-20′ tall and wide, depending on location, care and pruning to reduce height.
 We recommend heading them at about 10″ and removing suckers, both of which keep the trees very manageable and small.

 With its large green tropical drooping leaves and dramatic purple brown flowers in spring, the Asimona Triloba "PawPaw" tree has great ornamental appeal as well.
 Plant in well drained soil and protect from strong winds and grass competition for the first two years.

 Pawpaws (Asimina Triloba) are related to custard apples and cherimoya, in the sugar apple family, and yet they grow in the temperate zone, having moved north as Ice Age glaciers receded.
 Flavours of mango, melon, banana, raspberry and pineapple come from this creamy fruit.
 Like many fruits, if you don’t know what you’re doing and you let them get bruised, or you pick them under-ripe they won't taste very good!

-Many other pawpaw varieties available: Benson, Chappell, Lehmans, Summer Delight, Halvin, Honeydew, Hillbilly, Kentucky Champion, Cantaloupe, Marshmallow and NC1.
-Atwood pawpaw trees, scions and seeds are available for purchase.
+Other pawpaw varieties available: Benson, Chappell, Lehman's Maria's Joy, Summer Delight, Halvin, Honeydew, Hillbilly, Kentucky Champion, Cantaloupe, Marshmallow, NC1 and Atwood pawpaw trees.